uisato/ableton-mcp-extended/README.md

 ## Acknowledgments

 Built upon the Model Context Protocol framework to enable AI control of Ableton Live.

+## Inspiration

+This project was inspired by the original [ahujasid/ableton-mcp](https://github.com/ahujasid/ableton-mcp) repository, with extended functionality for ElevenLabs integration and additional control methods.